Alcoa High School

 Alcoa High School is a 9-12 public high school located in Alcoa, Tennessee.
 It is the only high school in the Alcoa City Schools system.
 Recently moved into the NEW Alcoa High School.
 It is accredited by the Southern Association of Colleges and Schools (SACS).
-The school is built on a Superfund site.

 Academics

 Alcoa High School currently uses a block schedule for their classes.

 There are two foreign languages offered at Alcoa High School including German and Spanish.

 Alcoa currently offers various AP courses, such as Statistics, United States History, United States Government, World Geography, and English, as well as several dual enrollment courses in cooperation with Pellissippi State Community College and Maryville College.

 Athletics

 Alcoa's athletic teams are known as the "Tornadoes."